devopsdays/devopsdays-web/content/events/2019-seattle/sponsor-info.md

 <a href="https://www.wscc.com/directions">Directions and Parking</a>

 ### Dates and Times
 This year’s event is on April 23rd and 24th, 2019.
-A more detailed schedule will be posted soon.
+A detailed program can be found at http://www.devopsdays.org/events/2019-seattle/conduct/.
+Please note the speaker schedule is subjeect to change.

 * Booth set up - 7:00AM April 23rd
 * Registration opens - 8:00AM April 23rd (you'll want to be ready to talk to people